Rod Stewart discography

 The following is the complete discography of British singer Rod Stewart.
 Throughout his career, Stewart has sold 120 million records worldwide, making him one of the world's best-selling music artists in history.
-According to Recording Industry Association of America (RIAA), he has sold 46.6 million albums & singles in the US.
+According to Recording Industry Association of America (RIAA), he has sold 46.6 million albums and singles in the US.
 Billboard ranked him as the 15th Greatest Artist of all time (6th among male soloist).
 He is also the 20th Greatest Hot 100 artist of all time and the 13th Greatest Billboard 200 Artist of all time.